 There’s a pain goes on and on.

 There are times in our lives where words fall short of what we need to express.
 Language has limits.
 There are particular griefs where words won’t work.
-There are some griefs that can’t be helped by the spoken word.
+You cannot help some griefs with a spoken word.

 Likewise, the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words. – Romans 8:26